 The choice of the shape function $\gamma(y)$ in (5.9) is based on the following.
-First, with a stronger resistance force the base flow velocity becomes smaller so that (5.8) and (5.9) are consistent.
-Second, we would like to remove discontinuity in the friction force used in [66]

-and consider more realistic case of a continuous resistance which is changing with respect to the transverse coordinate.
+First, with a stronger resistance force the base flow velocity becomes smaller.
+Second, we would like to remove discontinuity in the friction force used in [61] and consider a more realistic case of continuous resistance, which is changing with respect to the transverse coordinate.

-Fig. 5.1 plots spatial growth rates for the unstable mode for three value of the parameter S: 0.05, 0.10 and 0.15 (from top to bottom).
-It is seen from the figure that with smaller S the growth rate is larger.
-This is understandable since the parameter S is proportional to the friction coefficient $c{f_v} c{f_0}$.

-Fig. 5.1.
-Growth rates for the three values of S : 0.05, 0.10 and 0.15 (from top to bottom) for the shape function given by (5.12).

-In order to see the effect of varying friction more clearly we plot in Fig. 5.2 growth rates for the most unstable mode for the same three values of S, namely, 0.05, 0.10 and 0.15 (from top to bottom) under the assumption that $\gamma(y) = 1$ (that is, for the case of constant friction coefficient).
+Figure 5.1 plots growth rates for the unstable mode for three values of the parameter S: 0.05, 0.10 and 0.15 (from top to bottom).
+It is seen from Fig. 5.1 that with smaller S the growth rate is larger.
+In order to see the effect of varying friction more clearly, we plot in Fig. 5.2 growth rates for the most unstable mode for the same three values of S, under the assumption that $\gamma(y) = 1$ (that is, for the case of constant friction coefficient).
+It is seen from Fig. 5.2 that the increase in S has a stabilizing influence on the flow.
+However, comparing Figs. 5.1 and 5.2, the overall growth rates for the case of non-uniform friction are larger than for the case of uniform friction.
+This fact is clearly seen from Fig. 5.3.

-Fig. 5.2.
-Growth rates for the three values of S: 0.05, 0.10 and 0.15 (from top to bottom) for constant friction coefficient.

-It is seen from Fig. 5.2 that the increase in S has a stabilizing influence on the flow (growth rates are getting smaller as S increases).

 Fig. 5.3.
-Growth rates for the case S = 0.1 (variable friction - top curve, constant friction - bottom curve).
+Growth rates $-\alpha_i$ for the case S = 0.1 (variable friction - top curve, constant friction - bottom curve).